Why start your own seeds?

 Self-watering seed starter

-You’ll pay a little more for the Self-Watering Seed Starter in the convenience setup, but it will last for years.
+You’ll pay a little more for the Self-Watering Seed Starter in the convenience setup above, but it will last for years.
 And it includes a wicking mat to keep the potting medium evenly moist.
 This can be a big help if you’re a forgetful waterer or tend to overwater.
 See how the different components fit together in the photo at left.

 It’s OK to reuse flats and containers but they need to be cleaned each year to avoid disease problems.
 Rinse off any remaining seed-starting mix, then soak the container in 10 parts water to 1 part bleach for about 15 minutes.
 Rinse again and let dry.